Optimal local laws and CLT for the circular Riesz gas: Preliminaries

 We begin by justifying that the fundamental solution of the fractional Laplace equation on the circle is given by (\ref{eq:formula claim}).
-The formula (\ref{eq:formula claim}) can be expected since it corresponds to the periodic summation of the inverse power function $x\in\dR\mapsto|x|^{-s}$, which is the fundamental solution of the fractional Laplace equation on the real line.
-For all complex variables $s$ and $a$ such that $\mathrm{Re}(s)>1$ and $a\neq 0,-1,-2,\ldots$, set
+Roughly, (\ref{eq:formula claim}) corresponds to the periodic summation of $x\mapsto|x|^{-s}$, which is the fundamental solution of $(-\Delta)^{\frac{1-s}{2}}$ on the real line.